josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ## Adding Markdown support with mdsvex

 If you've heard of MDX (generally used in React-based projects), you could think of the curiously named mdsvex as the Svelte equivalent.
-Otherwise, just know that mdsvex not only processes Markdown, but it lets us import and use it like a Svelte component.
+Otherwise, just know that mdsvex not only processes Markdown, but it lets us import and use Markdown files just like Svelte components.

-mdsvex _also_ allows us to inject Svelte components into Markdown content--handy for adding interactive components to our content where needed!
+As an added bonus, mdsvex _also_ allows us to _use_ Svelte components inside of Markdown--handy for adding interactive components to our content where needed!

 First, install mdsvex: